-- i.
-According to Bell, which dominant cultural structures (norms, beliefs, values, etc.) reinforce unsustainable agriculture, and how do they do so? - ii.
-Explain how the Practical Farmers of Iowa (PFI) (described in Part III of the book) differ from mainstream farming culture (described in Part II of the book).
-In your essay, be sure to address his distinction between 'monologic' and 'dialogic' social relations (knowledge relations). - iii.
-Reflect upon the dominant cultural structures in your own life.
-Here are some possible questions you could consider: - 1.
-What types of dominant cultural structures constrain the way you act?
-How do you feel about them? - 2.
-Bell described how some farmers experience "phenomenological ruptures" that compel or enable them to break free from dominant farming culture.
-Have you ever experienced a huge change in your own worldview like that?
-Explain. - d.
-Essay #4: Thinking critically about the 'obesity epidemic'.
-Due to D2L and in recitation on November 12.
-(75 points) After doing the readings assigned for 11/12 (Campos et al 2006, Kirkland 2011), write an essay that addresses the following questions: - i.
-Identify what you see as each reading's overarching take-home messages. - ii.
-What did you find most surprising about the readings? - iii.
-Before doing these readings, how did you tend to feel and think about obesity?
-Why do you think you have viewed it in that way?
-How did these articles challenge your perspective? - e.
-Essay #5: Book and film review.
-Due to D2L and in lecture on December 4.
-(150 points) Write an essay that critically evaluates Michael Pollan's bestselling book The Omnivore's Dilemma and the film "Fresh" (which is available for online streaming through D2L, and the DVD is on reserve at Norlin Library).
+- f.
+Essay #6: Book and film review.
+Due by 5:00pm to D2L on May 5.
+(75 points) Write an essay that critically evaluates Michael Pollan's book The Omnivore's Dilemma and the film "Fresh" (which is available for online streaming through D2L, and the DVD is on reserve at Norlin Library).
+This book and this film represent ways that agrifood studies has reached a mainstream audience.
 As a way of critically evaluating how mainstream readers and viewers learn about the issues we have covered in class this semester, write an essay in which you address the following questions.
 You must use at least four additional course readings to support your arguments.
-Your essay may be up to six pages in length. - i.
-Strengths: In light of what you have learned this semester, what do you see as the book's main strength and the film's main strength?
+Your essay may be up to four pages in length. - i.
+In light of what you have learned this semester, what do you see as the book's main strength and the film's main strength?
 Why? - ii.
-Weaknesses: In light of what you have learned this semester, what do you see as the book's main weakness and the film's main weakness?
+In light of what you have learned this semester, what do you see as the book's main weakness and the film's main weakness?
 Why? - iii.
-Similarities: What do you see as the most striking similarity between the film and book? - iv.
-Differences: What do you see as the most striking difference between the film and book? - v.
-Neoliberalism: To what extent do the film and the book challenge neoliberalism?
-Compare the book and film to the alternative food movements we have studied this semester in this regard.
-Explain your reasoning. - 4.
+What do you see as the most striking similarity between the film and book? - iv.
+What do you see as the most striking difference between the film and book? - 4.
 Tests (2 at 200 points each = 400 points total)